d2s/Documentation/_posts/2018-04-10-Changelog.md

 - added possibility to execute a selected tasks `Now` in RsyncOSXsched app (menu app)
 - added possibility to auto execute tasks in RsyncOSXsched app (menu app) when local disk is attached
 - some refactor and cleanup of code
+- localization
-- localization of RsyncOSX
+	- RsyncOSX and RsyncOSXsched is prepared for localization
-	- RsyncOSX is translated to Norwegian
+	- both are translated to Norwegian
-	- volunteers for translating to other languages are wanted
+	- volunteers for translating to other languages are wanted (there is work on Chinese translation)

 ### Localization